 Some people feel more comfortable knowing that a particular volunteer opportunity has no long-term commitment.
 If you have a variety of opportunities available, offer some that are short-term or less labor-intensive.

 You might even transform certain aspects of your volunteer program into digital opportunities.
 This allows volunteers who live further away or have transportation or mobility restrictions to still participate in your program.
 For instance, you might offer opportunities for volunteers to help input information into your online database, operate a virtual helpline, or draft emails to send to prospective and current donors.

 5. Fuel Your Volunteers’ Passion

-If you really want to retain volunteers (or any type of supporter, for that matter), consider how much time you’re spending trying to fill positions vs. how much time you’re spending inspiring those around you about your mission.
+If you really want to retain volunteers (or any type of supporter, for that matter), consider how much time you’re spending trying to fill positions vs. how much time you’re spending inspiring those around you.

-Volunteers want to know that the time they donate to your nonprofit directly impacts the lives of others—and it does!
-Help current and potential volunteers connect with your mission by keeping them informed about your nonprofit’s impact and successes.
+Volunteers want to know that the time they donate to your nonprofit directly impacts the lives of others.
+Help current and potential volunteers connect with your purpose by keeping them informed about your nonprofit’s impact and successes.
 Always remind them what’s at stake and how their contributions make a difference.

 6. Get to Know Volunteers Personally

 Your volunteers are passionate individuals who bring their own unique experiences to your nonprofit.
 Discover their perspectives and make them feel like a part of your nonprofit’s community by getting to know them personally.
 Here are three quick things you can do to add value back into your relationships with your volunteers: